EDAO-Project/Jazero/README.md

 The first time you start an instance, the entity linker will construct its indexes which will take around 1 hour for a 10GB KG dataset.

-The following command will populate the KG with your KG files.
+The following command will install the necessary plugins.
 This can run in parallel with the index construction in the entity linker.

 ```bash